Tyrone McCarthy: Warrington Wolves

 McCarthy made his début in the Super League for Warrington on 14 August 2009 against Wigan.
 He played as a substitute in the 2009 Challenge Cup Final in only his third first-team appearance.

 McCarthy spent time on loan in the Championship with Leigh in 2010 and at fellow Super League club the Wakefield Trinity Wildcats in 2011, making 7 appearances before returning to his parent club.

 He scored a try in the 2012 Challenge Cup Final victory over Leeds at Wembley Stadium.

 Northern Pride

 In 2014 he signed for the Queensland Cup side Northern Pride, playing a key role as the Pride won the 2014 Intrust Super Cup, and the inaugural NRL State Championship.

 Hull KR

-McCarthy returned to the Super League in 2015, signing with the Hull Kingston Rovers.
+McCarthy returned to the Super League in 2015, signing with Hull Kingston Rovers.
 Following a season-ending injury to captain Terry Campese, McCarthy was named as the acting captain for the remainder of the year and led the team out at Wembley Stadium for the 2015 Challenge Cup Final, which Hull Kingston Rovers lost 50–0 to Leeds.